ldfernan/getData/README.md

  - Consolidates data files within training and test data folders (to merge activity, subject and features data using cbind)
  - Combine training and test data (rbind)
  - Select only necessary columns (mean and standard deviations using filters on column names that contain mean() and std())
- - Rename the columns to give them meaningful names
+ - Rename the feature names to give them meaningful names
  - Convert to a long form data
  - Summarize (take means) of the data values for each subject-activity-measure